Matveibos/rails_answers_and_guides/js_tutorial.md

               return a * b;
             }, c)
             b - current, a - previous, c - intial values ( setting to 'a' at the first invokation)
+9. How to check if an object is Array?

+            Array.isArray(obj);
 # FUNCTION

 1. How to remove all addition spaces inside the string?